 Essential Functions: Ensures financial transactions, policies and procedures meet the Agency’s short and long-term objectives and requirements of regulatory body; Develops long-range budgets and fiscal policies for the Agency and makes adjustments for changes in programs and priorities; Reviews economic trend analysis and other financial markets to keep the senior management team apprised of significant conditions; Oversees internal audit functions for the Agency; Is responsible for oversight of the budget development & reports.

-Desired Degree/Job Experience: Master’s degree in accounting or finance with a minimum of three (3) to five (5) years of experience in policy administration and management work as a CPA, and a preference of two years of experience working in a governmental agency.
+Desired Degree/Job Experience: Master’s degree in accounting or finance with a minimum of six (6) to eight (8) years of experience in policy administration and management work as a CPA, and a preference of two years of experience working in a governmental agency.
 Knowledge of local, state, and federal laws and regulations; and of the principles and practices of public administration and management.

 Apply online at: